Impact lives with an in-demand, modern health career.

 If you’d like to learn more about Methodist University’s application process, admissions requirements, tuition and financial aid or specific program details, fill out this form, and we’ll be in touch shortly.

-In the health care administration graduate certificate program, you’ll:
+In the online health care administration graduate certificate program, you’ll:

 - Prepare to manage, lead, and improve a changing health care system.

 - Meet the needs of a dynamic United States health care system.